I promised to return

 you wore it with a chocolate brown Borsalino slightly cocked over one eye

-you made the mistake of asking if I’d like to try it on
+you made the mistake of asking if I would like to try it on

 where it sits on my desk, like an objet